 Neon Green Theme Collection

-Two aesthetics, one collection.
+Three aesthetics, one collection.
 Neon Green for electric terminal energy.
 Soft Glow for warm, eye-friendly coding.
-Both tuned for long sessions.
+OpenCode for a minimal flat-black canvas.
+All tuned for long sessions.

 Install from Marketplace · View on GitHub · Read the README